Gerixmus/fixtech-webshop/README.md

 ### TO-DO

-- [] Find out why form is not being passed correctly inside get_products.
+- [ ] Find out why form is not being passed correctly inside get_products.
-- [] Clear cart on checkout.
+- [ ] Clear cart on checkout.
+- [ ] Move deleting from basket to checkout.